 Government Mortgages Are More Likely to Close

 Never underestimate the importance of the US government backing your home loan.
 The lender knows that if you do not pay the loan, they will get paid back most of what they stand to lose.
-This allows them to take a larger risk on a larger percentage of their home loans.
+This allows them to take a larger risk on a larger percentage of their federal home loans.

 Once you are approved by the lender, it is very likely that the loan will eventually close.
 Conventional loans fall through more often.